quamernasim/Superhero-Character-Based-On-RAG-AI-Using-Haystack-And-Qdrant/README.md

   <img src="assets/cover.jpeg" alt="Superhero Character AI" height="400" />
 </p>

-We are going to showcase how to build a superhero character AI - where users can chat with their favourite superheroes.
+We are going to showcase how to build a superhero character AI - where users can chat with their favorite superheroes.

 ## Introduction
 In this repository, we will explore how to build a superhero chatbot that can mimic the personalities of popular superheroes and engage in conversations with users.
 We will use the RAG-based chatbot model to generate responses in the style of popular superheroes.
 To build this RAG-based superhero chatbot, we will use Haystack, a framework that makes it easy to build end-to-end RAG-based chatbots.
 To store and retrieve the superhero dialogues, we will use the Qdrant Vector Database.
 To generate responses in the RAG-based chatbot, we will be using the Llama-3 model.